rak-n-rok/Krake/docs/user/user-story/3-metrics-cluster.rst

 weights for this cluster.
 This list is defined by the user who added the ``Cluster`` resource into Krake.
 A higher weight means that the metric has a higher influence in the
 score: a metrics with a low value, but a high weight may have more impact on the score than a metric with medium value but low weight.
+The ``Cluster`` metrics and the computed score is then used in the ``Application`` scheduling process.

 For Krake to fetch the current value of a metric, a user needs to define where and how it can be requested. ``GlobalMetricsProvider`` resources can be created for this